Splitting schemes for the semi-linear wave equation with dynamic boundary conditions: Splitting Schemes for Kinetic Boundary Conditions

-As error norms, we consider $L^\infty(0,T;L^2(\Omega))$ and $L^\infty(0,T;H^1(\Omega))$ for $u$ as well as $L^\infty(0,T;L^2(\Gamma))$ and $L^\infty(0,T;H^1(\Gamma))$ for $p$.
-The observed convergence orders are summarized in Table~\ref{tab:kinetic:linear}.
-Therein, one can see that the Lie-Euler splitting (see Section~\ref{sect:schemesKinetic:fullyDiscrete:Euler}) converges (almost) with order 1 in $u$ and in $p$.
-Moreover, this convergence is independent of the spatial mesh.
-The only exception is the $L^\infty(0,T;H^1(\Omega))$-error in $u$, which shows a slight $h$-dependence.
-We would like to emphasize that the replacement of the implicit Euler scheme by the Crank--Nicolson method yields full first-order convergence, also for the $H^1$-norms, at the price of a clearly observable $h$-dependence in a negative way.
-This means that a mesh refinement worsens the convergence by a multiplicative factor (see also Figure~\ref{fig:kinetic:nonlinear} for the semi-linear example).
-Table~\ref{tab:kinetic:linear} also shows that Strang splitting combined with a Crank--Nicolson discretization as introduced in Section~\ref{sect:schemesKinetic:fullyDiscrete:CN} does not improve the convergence.
+Therein, one can see that the Lie--Euler splitting introduced in~Section~\ref{sect:schemesKinetic:fullyDiscrete:Euler} converges (almost) with order 1 in $u$ and in $p$.
+More precisely, we obtain the rates $0.92$ for $u$ and $0.96$ for $p$.
+Note that the dashed and solid yellow lines are on top of each other, meaning that the convergence is independent of the spatial discretization parameter.
+Besides this stability w.r.t.~the spatial mesh, the splitting scheme is also stable with regard to very coarse time steps. \begin{remark} If we replace the implicit Euler discretization by the Crank--Nicolson method, then the results are twofold.
+First, we obtain full first-order convergence, also in the respective $L^\infty(H^1(\Omega))$ and $L^\infty(H^1(\Gamma))$-norms.
+On the other hand, there occurs a clearly observable $h$-dependence.
+By this we mean that the error curves move upwards for refinements of the spatial mesh.
+As a consequence, there cannot be a convergence result for this combination in terms of~$\tau$, which is independent of $h$.
+Convergence may only be proven in the presence of a CFL-type condition ensuring stability. \end{remark} Unfortunately, the combination of Strang splitting and the Crank--Nicolson discretization as introduced in Section~\ref{sect:schemesKinetic:fullyDiscrete:CN} does not improve the convergence.
 This is in line with the corresponding parabolic case analyzed in~\cite{AltKZ21}, where the maximal order of two is neither reached.
+Moreover, the errors are $h$-dependent.
+This can be seen in Figure~\ref{fig:kinetic:linear}, where the purple solid line (corresponding to the refined spatial discretization) shows an error approximately 5 times larger than on the coarse mesh.

+To summarize, the fully-discrete Lie--Euler splitting shows promising results with first-order convergence independent of the spatial mesh size.
+The Strang--CN scheme, on the other hand, neither reaches second-order convergence nor is independent of $h$.